-He/She must fulfill other conditions as may be laid down by the University/Admission librarians.
-(In case of non-availability of eligible candidates in the in-service/deputed category, the seats will be filled up by fresh candidates).
+- He/She must fulfill other conditions as may be laid down by the University/Admission Committee from time to time. - 10% of the seats will be available for deputed/In-service candidates and working librarians.
+(In case of non-availability of eligible candidates in the in-service/deputed category, the seats will be filled up by fresh candidates). - Reservation of seats belonging to Scheduled Castes and Scheduled Tribes shall be as per policy laid down by the University. - Result will be prepared as per the CBCS rules of the university.